 breathe calculated patients' action plan zone of control 17,396 times (2.72 times pppw).
-Patients were most often in the green zone of control (48% of calculations), followed by yellow zone (24%) and red zone (6%).
-In 22% of the calculations, breathe did not have enough information to return a zone of control back to the patient based on the programmed algorithm in the breathe platform (Figure 3).
+Patients were most often in the green zone of control (47.71% of calculations, 8300/17,396), followed by yellow zone (23.90%, 4158/17,396) and red zone (6.40%, 1110/17,396).
+In 22.00% (3826/17,396) of the calculations, breathe did not have enough information to return a zone of control back to the patient based on the programmed algorithm in the breathe platform (Figure 3).

-breathe sent 50,939 e-mails (7.96 times pppw) to remind participants to take their controller medications or to return to the platform after seven-days of no usage. breathe did not log email responses potentially generated by the users.
+breathe sent 50,939 emails (7.96 times pppw) to remind participants to take their controller medications or to return to the platform after 7 days of no usage. breathe did not log email responses potentially generated by the users.

-Tracking patient log-ins to the platform demonstrated a fall in use within the first 4 weeks of initiation and thereafter a standard decay in usage (Figure 4), whereby 60% of the participants used the platform weekly initially and only 30% used the platform in week 45.
-Figure 4 presents our patient log-in data along with Eysenbach's attrition curve [28].
+Tracking patient log-ins to the platform demonstrated a fall in use within the first 4 weeks of initiation and thereafter a standard decay in usage (Figure 4), whereby 67.5% (83/123) of the participants used the platform weekly initially and only 57.7% (71/123) used the platform in week 45.
+Figure 4 presents our patient log-in data along with Eysenbach attrition curve [28].

-Further utilization analysis demonstrated patterns of use that related to patient behaviour, breathe functionality, or the interaction of both.
-Time of Day: Analyzing logins by time of day revealed two periods of increased utilization (Figure 6).
-First, there was higher platform use between 5:00 am and
+Further utilization analysis demonstrated patterns of use that related to patient behavior, breathe functionality, or the interaction of both.

-10:00 am, which corresponds to the time of the day when most patients are waking up and preparing for their day.
-Second, there was a dramatic spike in utilization just after 7:00 pm, the default time of day when the breathe system e-mail reminders were automatically sent by the application server.
-This finding was sustained each month over the 12 months of the study (Figure 7).
-Symptom Reporting: Evaluation of the Journal functional element within the platform revealed about twice as many reports of good days (a day without symptoms) compared to days with symptoms (Figure 8), which aligns with our expectations for well-controlled asthma.
-Scheduled Physician Visits: Finally, based on controller medication recording, there was an increase in platform utilization in weeks 26 and 52, corresponding to scheduled follow-up visits.
-(Figure 5).
+- Time of day: Analyzing log-ins by time of day revealed 2 periods of increased utilization (Figure 5).
+First, there was higher platform use between 5:00 am and 10:00 am, which corresponds to the time of the day when most patients are waking up and preparing for their day.
+Second, there was a dramatic spike in utilization just after 7:00 pm, the default time of day when the breathe system email reminders were automatically sent by the app server.
+This finding was sustained each month over the 12 months of the study (Figure 6). - Symptom reporting: Evaluation of the Journal functional element within the platform revealed approximately twice as many reports of good days (a day without symptoms) compared with days with symptoms (Figure 7), which aligns with our expectations for well-controlled asthma. - Scheduled physician visits: Finally, based on controller medication recording, there was an increase in platform utilization in weeks 26 and 52, corresponding to scheduled follow-up visits (Figure 8).

-The post-hoc analysis of patient factors that may have influenced utilization including age, education level, smartphone use, and asthma control are presented in Table 2.
-Only age (\geq 50 years) was associated with higher utilization.
+The post hoc analysis of patient factors that may have influenced utilization including age, education level, smartphone use, and asthma control is presented in Table 2.
+Only age (≥50 years) was associated with higher utilization.